 The Delaware Estuary Living Shoreline Initiative (DELSI) was created to address the increased loss of tidal salt marshes in the Delaware Estuary.
-In 2008, PDE with Rutgers University developed the DELSI Tactic to help stabilize these eroding shorelines using a combination of native wetland plants, natural structures, and intertidal shellfish to trap sediment and absorb waves.
-This unique living shoreline tactic provides an economical approach for communities in the Delaware Estuary to combat the erosion of tidal marshes which provide valuable services.
+In 2008, the Partnership for the Delaware Estuary (PDE) and Rutgers University developed the DELSI Tactic to help stabilize these eroding shorelines using a combination of native wetland plants, natural structures, and intertidal shellfish to trap sediment and absorb waves.
+This unique living shoreline tactic provides an economical approach for communities in the Delaware Estuary to combat the erosion of tidal marshes, which provide valuable services.
 Tidal marshes act as the estuary's kidneys by filtering water.
 When waters rise, marshes act like sponges, retaining floodwaters and buffering against powerful storm surges.
 They also provide spawning sites, foraging areas, and nesting grounds to fish, birds, and animals.

-- Identify shorelines within the Delaware Estuary experiencing erosion
+- Identify shorelines in the Delaware Estuary experiencing erosion

-- Apply the best existing living shorelines tactics using native plants and shellfish in our unique design
+- Apply the best-known living shorelines tactics using native plants and shellfish in our unique design

 How can mussels stabilize and restore shorelines?

 Within marshes of the mid-Atlantic region, ribbed mussels (Geukensia demissa) collectively outweigh all other animals combined.
 Like many bivalve shellfish, they are referred to as "ecosystem engineers" because they have the ability to build their own habitats and transform the landscape for other species.
 They can form clusters as dense as hundreds per square meter.
 Ribbed mussels bind to the roots of vegetation, which helps to hold the marsh together.
 The mussels filter food from the water and fertilize marsh plants.
 As the plants grow, they trap sediment, helping the marsh grow vertically.
 DELSI is attempting to take advantage of this unique "mussel power."